wp-plugins/bbpress-new-ui/readme.txt

 * Added French and Danish translations
 * Updated Brazilian Portuguese translation
 * Added .po files for all translations
+* Fixed bug with notice: it can not be hidden

 = 3.2 =
 * Updated Forum and Topic lists UI